The-AI-Alliance/glossary/docs/glossary.markdown

 ## Token

-For language [Generative AI Models](#generative-ai-model), the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and &ldquo;control&rdquo; tokens (like &ldquo;end of input&rdquo;).
-The rule of thumb is a corpus will have roughly 1.5 times the number of tokens as it will have words.
+For [Large Language Models](#large-language-model), the training texts and query prompts are split into tokens, usually whole words or fractions according to a vocabulary of tens of thousands of tokens that can include common single characters, several characters, and &ldquo;control&rdquo; tokens (like &ldquo;end of input&rdquo;).
+A rule of thumb is a corpus will parse into roughly 1.5 times the number of tokens as it has words.

 ## Training

 In our context, training is the processes used to teach a model, such as a [Generative AI Models](#generative-ai-model) how to do its intended job.
-A more precise term used in generative AI model development is _pre-training_, the training process that uses a massive data corpus to teach the model facts about the world, how to speak and understand human language, and do some skills.
+A more precise term used in generative AI model development is [Pre-training](#pre-training), the training process that uses a massive data corpus to teach the model facts about the world, how to speak and understand human language, and do some skills.
 However, the resulting model uses does poorly on specialized tasks and even basic skills like following a user's instructions, conforming to social norms (e.g., avoiding hate speech), etc.

-That's where a second [Tuning](#tuning) (also sometimes called _post-training_) phase comes in, a suite of processes used to improve the models performance on many general or specific skills.
+That's where a second [Tuning](#tuning) phase comes in, often called [Post-training](#post-training), which uses a suite of processes to improve the models performance on many general or specific skills.

 ## Tuning

-Tuning, or _post-training_, refers to one or more processes used to transform a [Pre-trained](#training) model into one that exhibits much better desired [Behaviors](#behavior) (like instruction following) or specialized domain knowledge.
-The term _fine tuning_ (sometimes spelled _finetuning_) is also widely used, e.g., for [Instruction Fine Tuning](#instruction-fine-tuning) and [Supervised Fine Tuning](#supervised-fine-tuning)
+Tuning, or [Post-training](#post-training), refers to one or more processes used to transform a [Pre-trained](#pre-training) model into one that exhibits much better desired [Behaviors](#behavior) (like instruction following) or specialized domain knowledge.
+The term [Fine Tuning](#fine-tuning) (sometimes spelled _finetuning_) is also widely used, e.g., for [Instruction Fine Tuning](#instruction-fine-tuning) and [Supervised Fine Tuning](#supervised-fine-tuning), one of the tuning techniques.
+Another suite of techniques used is [Reinforcement Learning](#reinforcement-learning).

 ## Unit